Cell structures on the blob algebra: The Fock space

-It can be seen that the correspondence between $ \Bip_1(10)$ and $ \KBip_1(10)$ works as the identity in the top $ m$ lines of all of these tables.
-This is no coincidence.
-In fact it follows from Lemma 2 of [RH] that the standard modules and the Dipper-James-Murphy Specht modules coincide in these cases and hence also the simple modules.
 Notice that the conditions of that Lemma on $ l $ to be odd and $ n_2 \neq m $ mod $ l $ can be replaced by $ n_2 \neq m $ mod $ e $, as can easily be seen from the proof of the Lemma.
+We now use Theorem 2 and Lemma 3 of {\it loc. cit.} together with ({\ref{functors}}) to deduce that